-The ultimate goal of a SE Ph.D. is to give students the best possible preparation for their careers in research, government, or industry.
 The following professional training requirements help students prepare for the full spectrum of career choices:

-GTAs: Students typically serve as a GTA over their M.S. or Ph.D.
-GTAs will enroll for three credits (Satisfactory/Unsatisfactory, or S/U, basis) of SYS 6097 or SYS 9997 in a section corresponding to their supervising instructor.
-Receipt of one or more U grades for graduate instruction may endanger a student's eligibility to serve as a GTA in future semesters.
-Information about the Engineering School's language-skills requirements for international students serving as GTAs can be found here.
+Graduate Teaching Assistantship (GTAs): Students typically serve as a GTA over the course of their MS or PhD.
+GTAs will enroll for three (3) credits (Satisfactory/Unsatisfactory, or S/U, basis) of SYS 6097 or SYS 9997 Graduate Teaching Instruction in a section corresponding to their supervising instructor.
+Receipt of one (1) or more U grades for graduate instruction may endanger a student's eligibility to serve as a GTA in future semesters.
+Information about the Engineering School's language-skills requirements for international students serving as GTAs can be found on the Center for American English Language & Culture's Assessment's website.

-GRAs: Students will serve as a GRA as a component of their Ph.D.
-GRAs will enroll for three to twelve credits (Satisfactory/Unsatisfactory, or S/U, basis) of SYS 9999 in a section corresponding to their supervising instructor.
+Graduate Research Assistantship (GRA): Students will serve as a GRA as a component of their Ph.D.
+GRAs will enroll for three (3) to twelve (12) credits (Satisfactory/Unsatisfactory, or S/U, basis) of SYS 9999 Dissertation in a section corresponding to their faculty advisor.
 GRAs conduct academically significant research related to their academic program and their development as future researchers, with a minimum of supervision, under the guidance of a faculty member.

-Receipt of one or more U grades for graduate research may endanger a student's eligibility to receive graduate funding in future semesters.
+Receipt of one (1) or more U grades for graduate research may endanger a student's eligibility to receive graduate funding in future semesters.

 Research Dissemination: Students will disseminate their research via journal and conference papers.
-Before scheduling the final defense, students must have at least one first- authored paper with their research advisor published or accepted by a journal or peer-reviewed conference paper approved by their advisory committee.
+Before scheduling the final defense, students must have at least one (1) first- authored paper with their research advisor published or accepted by a journal or peer-reviewed conference paper approved by their advisory committee.
 To aid in supporting student travel to conferences, all SIE Ph.D. students can apply to receive a travel grant if their research advisor or fellowship is unable to fund their travel, conference registration, and lodging.
-To receive a travel grant, the student must be the primary author presenting a peer-reviewed publication.
-Additionally, their advisor must write a statement that there are no research funds to support travel.
 See the Doctoral Student Travel Grant section below for more information.

 Seminars and Defenses: SIE is committed to providing members of our community with the opportunity to learn from a wide range of scholars and practicing engineers through seminars.
 These seminars are organized as (a) our weekly Graduate Colloquium and (b) Distinguished Speakers invited by our faculty on an ad-hoc basis.
-As an essential component of graduate education, Ph.D. students should register for at least two semesters (preferably in their first year) of SYS 7096 with zero credit hours.
+As an essential component of graduate education, Ph.D. students should register for at least two (2) semesters (preferably in their first year) of SYS 7096 Systems Engineering Colloquium with zero credit hours.
 Students are expected to attend and participate actively in scheduled SIE and UVA seminars and student thesis/dissertation defenses.
 Unless there are extenuating circumstances, it is expected that seminars and defenses are held in person at the university.

 Academic Engagement: Doctoral students are valued members of SIE's community of scholars.
 They are expected to be good citizens by engaging in departmental and school- wide events (e.g., milestone defenses, symposiums, workshops, social events).
-Section 5 provides more information about the role of the SIE Graduate Student Council (GSC) and opportunities for students to be involved in departmental leadership.